fawaz70/fawaz70.github.io/index.md

 <li> For testing phase of the project, unit and integration testing approach was used to ensure correct operation of the functionalities </li>
 <li> Conducting weekly sprint meetings to ensure the progress and future obstacles of the project was a crucial aspect of the project </li>
 <li> <b>Github</b> was used as a code respository and Slack used as primary communication </li>

+## MATPLOTLIB-CONTRIBUTION

+The Objective of the project was to analyze bugs in <b>Matplotlib</b>-data plotting library in <b>Python</b>.
+Furthurmore, analyze the code and the design in order to provide an efficient fix to the bug.

+<li> In a team of 8 developers set in an agile environment conducting analysis on the matplotlib to locate the bug </li>
+<li> Extensive analysis was required on the library in order to further determine the design pattern of the bug </li>
+<li> Various roles are played throughout different phases of the project, including scrum, developer and tester </li>
+<li> Using different tools such as Trello and Github for task board and main respository respectively </li>
+<li> In order to ensure completion of the bug, extensive unit and integration testing were performed </li>
+<li> Strong communication, leadership and project management skills were acquired through weekly scrum meetings </li>

+## UX DESIGN PROJECT

+Objective of the project was to analyze the current TTC website to determine any user experience heuristics violations.
+Throughout the project, conduct an analysis report regarding the design and present the findings of the analysis

+<li> In a group of 4, analyze the website for user experience characteristics for certain functionalities </li>
+<li> Conduct weekly meetings to dicuss the research findings of each functionality in the website </li>
+<li> Perform different methods of surveys of the website users to further understand user experience </li>
+<li> Provide an demo solution for the chosen functionalities to improve user experience using the <b>Justinmind</b> tool </li>
+<li> We wrote and presented analysis reports to the remaining groups with the use of my strong effective communication skills </li>